SGBC/galaksio/docs/4_2_workflows.md

     <p class="imageLegend" style="font-size:10px;">Figure 6.
 Workflows can be executed in background.
 In figure, the top bar displays the status for all the worflows (5 done and 1 running).
 This information is also available at the home panel, at the "Workflow invocations" section.</p>
 </div>

 When our workflow is done, we can recover them and access to the resulting datasets.
-All the results for our workflow can be downloaded and are stored in our current history (Figure 7).
+All the results for our workflow can be downloaded and are stored in our current history.